aws-samples/busy-engineers-encryption-sdk/docs/exercises/4-caching.rst

 =============================

-You enable the caching feature of the AWS Encryption SDK by creating a "`caching crypto materials manager
+You enable the caching feature of the AWS Encryption SDK by creating a "`caching Crypto Materials Manager
 <https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/implement-caching.html>`_"
 and using it instead of your Master Key in encrypt and decrypt operations.
-Crypto materials managers are plugins that can manipulate encrypt and decrypt requests in certain ways.
+Crypto Materials Managers are plugins that can manipulate encrypt and decrypt requests in certain ways.

 When caching is enabled, the Encryption SDK generates a Data Key the first time